This post contains an affiliate link.

 The alternative is to embrace our humanness – our imperfections and failings – and choose to be happier, healthier versions of ourselves.

-Tips for overcoming perfectionism and increasing self-compassion:
+Tips for overcoming perfectionism:

 1) Instead of constantly feeling disappointed, set more realistic expectations.